AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/index.md

 !!! note "Before you begin"

-    Before you create your module, please review the documentation in the [**Analysis Module**](analysis-modules/index.md) and [**Determining analysis requirements**](determining-requirements/index.md) sections before you create your module.
+    Before you create your module, please review the documentation in the [**Analysis Module**](analysis-modules/index.md) and [**Determining analysis requirements**](determining-requirements/index.md) sections.

-    This information will help orient you to how to write OpenScPCA analysis modules and ensure they meet the project's reproducibility requirements
+    This information will help orient you to how to write OpenScPCA analysis modules and ensure they meet the project's reproducibility requirements.

 The below steps outline the process for getting started with a new analysis module.